 Field-hunting tip

-Look in oxidized zones of uranium deposits country — that is the host setting where billietite typically forms.
+Look in oxidized zones of uranium deposits country, the host setting where billietite typically forms.
 If you start seeing uraninite, soddyite, curite in float, you are in the right ground.
 Field specimens usually show a tabular crystals, often pseudo-hexagonal with striations habit, so train your eye for that shape before scanning the outcrop.